rkwa-dan/aqua-observability/README.md

 We can collect the performance data from each of the components operating in the Aqua deployment, based on the following:
 - Host / Worker Node CPU, RAM, Disk and Network I/O
-- Database resource utilisation - RAM, CPU, queries and IOPs
+- Database resource usage - RAM, CPU, queries and IOPs
-- Kubernetes pod utilisation
+- Kubernetes pod usage
+- Aqua Console, Gateway and Enforcer statistics

 Here are some screen shots of the kinds of data which are being collected & visualized.
 <br>